Cutting announcement publish time from 12 minutes to 5

 Add preview as a tab

 Admins were spending time navigating to the broker-facing platform just to check how an announcement looked.
-This was the biggest single driver of the 12-minute task time.

-Instead, I proposed a tab-based preview that reuses the existing broker-side render.
+I proposed a tab-based preview that reuses the existing broker-side render.

 Less engineering cost, same outcome for the admin.